albertd01/bachelor_thesis/thesis/notes/The Challenge of Duplicates.md

     When duplicates occur, multiple nodes or iterations may contribute redundant information to the final fingerprint.
 This can potentially reduce the discriminative power of the fingerprint if not handled properly.

 - **Non-Differentiable Operations:**
     A straightforward way to deal with duplicates might be to use a unique filtering or hard thresholding operation.
-However, these operations are inherently non-differentiable, which would break the backpropag|
+However, these operations are inherently non-differentiable, which would break the backpropagation process essential for training the network.
 - **Gradient Flow Issues:**
     Any operation that “collapses” similar outputs into a single representation in a non-smooth way can impede the learning process.
 Since every layer must be differentiable for the network to update its weights via gradient descent, you must design a method to handle duplicates that preserves smooth gradients.